Where Personal InjuryMeets Personal Service

 Your claim may require extensive investigations.
 More substantial injuries require more time to resolve.
 Insurance companies want to rout the clock to pressure settlements.
 They know you need the money.
 Be patient and let your attorney do his/her job for you.

-Tips for Driving in Bad Weather
+Tips For Driving In Bad Weather

 1. Decrease Your Speed.
 Your car can skid out of control.
 Make sure you allow for safe stopping at intersections.